aliasgar1978/resume/docs/_timelines.rst

     * DNS, DHCP Services Infra movement from EGL to ITPL.
     * SDWAN implementations.
     * IBM & KYNDRYL Network Separations, major and massive sites (end-to-end).

+.. admonition:: Declaration

+   Due to natual incident at my native home, some of appointment letters, experience certificates are either damanged or destroyed.